×

 When we asked people what advice they would give someone preparing to move to Glasgow, they said:

 "Glasgow is a vibrant and diverse city with a rich cultural heritage.
 It is known for its friendly locals, great nightlife, and excellent shopping.
 Before moving to Glasgow, it is important to research the cost of living, as it can be quite expensive.
 Additionally, it is important to familiarize yourself with the local customs and culture, as well as the public transportation system.
 It is also important to be aware of the weather, as Glasgow can experience cold and wet winters.
-Finally, it is important to make sure you have the necessary documents and visas to live and work in Glasgow," said one expat in Glasgow.
+Finally, it is important to make sure you have the necessary documents and visas to live and work in Glasgow," explained one expat living in Glasgow, Scotland.

 How do I find a place to live in Glasgow?